How this CA(SA) became a CFO of a large NPO within 3 years of qualifying by making bold purpose driven decisions

 After some time at Kheth’Impilo, I was approached by one of the audit partners at Deloitte, who wanted to recommend me for a great opportunity at the National Association of Child Care Workers (NACCW).

-Needless to say, my learning curve was on an exponential upward trajectory, and I was loving it!
+Needless to say, my learning curve was on an exponential upward trajectory, and I loved it!

 The big break – Becoming a CFO

-As I developed traction in the non-profit sector, I ventured on my own and tried my hand at consulting with a focus on smaller non-profit organisations and small to medium-sized enterprises.
+As I developed traction in the non-profit sector, I ventured on my own and tried my hand at consulting with a focus on smaller non-profit organizations and small to medium-sized enterprises.

 I was also very interested in the incubation of small enterprises and wanted to get into capacity development for small and micro enterprises to encourage economic development.